 ETFs provide long-term growth potential as well.
 If you own an ETF that tracks the stock market like SPY, you will build wealth over time from a combination of capital gains – the increase in price of the stocks your ETF owns – and any dividends paid out by these stocks.

-#5: Simple to invest in.
+#5: Simple to invest in

 ETFs are purchased like a stock and you can buy or sell them any time the stock market is open.
 Like stocks, the drawback is that you incur brokerage fees each time you buy or sell.

 One way is to invest in ETFs through a digital wealth management platform like Syfe.
 Syfe offers a wide range of ETF portfolios that are globally diversified and invested across a broad range of asset classes and sectors.
 Best of all, Syfe absorbs all brokerage and transaction fees.
-You can set up monthly deposits with Syfe without worrying about brokerage charges.
+You can set up monthly investments with Syfe without worrying about brokerage charges.
 This lowers your investment costs even further, which leaves you with higher returns.

 A core satellite ETF investing strategy